-Aquatic Farming Program
+Aquatic Farm Leasing Program

 Aquatic Farming, also referred to as Mariculture, is where marine organisms are cultured in captivity or under positive control.
 Most of the aquatic farm products currently being raised in Alaska are the Pacific Oyster, littleneck clams, and mussels.
 However, as the industry continues to expand and culture techniques are refined, it is anticipated other products such as the geoduck clam and marine plants will gain prominence within the industry.